Having an easy-to-host, productive business meeting helps growing companies scale up and expand more quickly.

-Strong participation is correlated with a high degree of subject-matter engagement and reflects one’s comfort in contributing to the discussion.
-So let’s start by the two most critical components of engagement that support participation — and result in the best possible collaboration.
+Let’s start with the two most critical components of engagement that support participation — as well as result in the best possible collaboration.

-Successful collaborators don’t just work with each other — they work together.
-To begin, you’ll need a platform like FreeConferenceCall.com For Business™ that allows you to easily share meeting resources before your conferences.
+Successful collaborators don’t just work with with each other — they work together.
+To begin, you’ll need a platform like FreeConferenceCall.com to easily share meeting resources before your conferences.
 When it’s time for the meeting to start, you should have multiple pathways for real-time participation at your fingertips — such as screen sharing, video conferencing, audio and chat functionalities.

-Tip: Don’t underestimate the power of chat.
+Tip: Don’t underestimate the power of chat for business communication.
 As Jaclyn Kostner, Ph.D., founder and CEO of Bridge the Distance, Inc. related to Forbes Insights, instead of going around the virtual table to present ideas or solutions one-by-one, a moderator can state an issue and “each person in the [virtual] meeting can offer an idea all at the same time by typing it into the group chat.”

 Just as Kostner concludes, virtual collaboration can result in better participation than face-to-face meetings.
 “Participants will be more deeply engaged, since there’s an instantaneous response to their participation – their input matters.”